 I could not believe it.
 Everything I’d read prior to our trip made it sound like a very basic request.
 I had no idea what to say at that point so I started spouting off the information I’d read online about how I knew passports didn’t have to be stamped, but we really wanted to have the stamp for our collection…blah, blah, blah.

-At this point she asked us to pull forward into the security lot.
+At this point she asked us to pull forward into the security lot and turn off the vehicle.

 My husband thought for sure we were going to be detained at the border.
 In fact, I’m pretty sure I remember him saying he hoped it would just be me since I was the crazy one.